 Option 1: HSSP 89a (Internship Seminar)

-Students are required to provide a presentation on their internship placement and to submit a 20- to 25-page research paper relating to their internship.
-Paid internships, whether funded by a grant/fellowship or the internship site, are allowed based on individual assessment from the internship instructor.
-In order to receive credit for a paid internship, the student must notify the internship instructor that the internship is paid and get approval from the internship instructor prior to starting the paid internship.
-If an internship is approved as an unpaid internship and a student then receives an award or fellowship for this internship, the student needs to inform the internship instructor.
+In order to receive credit for a paid internship, the student must notify the internship instructor that the internship is paid and get prior approval from the internship instructor.
+If an internship is approved as an unpaid internship and a student then receives funding for this internship, the student needs to inform the Internship Instructor.
 However, the internship will remain approved, unless the student is informed otherwise.

 Option 2: HSSP 98a/b (Independent Research)